WICG/display-locking/explainers/hidden-content-explainer.md

 `hidden=until-found` will be implemented as a presentational style of `content-visibility:hidden` as opposed to the existing `hidden` attribute which applies a presentational style of `display:none`.
-This will improve the performance of searching the content inside the `hidden=until-found` subtree because searching for text in these areas requires computing style and layout.
+This improves the performance of searching the content inside the `hidden=until-found` subtree because searching for text in these areas requires computing style and layout.
 `content-visibility` saves this computed style and layout instead of